In this blog post, we’ll explain how you can prevent a data breach, and what you should do if you’re hit by one. Keep reading to find out.

 This involves creating data breach detection systems, investigation processes, and reporting methods that allow you to identify data breaches, understand them, and combat them in line with the law.

 Transparency is crucial at every stage.
-Covering up data breaches is a criminal offense, so you need to create a culture in which staff feels comfortable reporting breaches, and have the means to easily do so.
+Covering up data breaches is a criminal offence, so you need to create a culture in which staff feels comfortable reporting breaches and have the means to easily do so.

 Hopefully, your business never experiences a data breach, but if it does, there are plenty of things you can and must do to make sure the worst doesn’t happen again and data privacy isn’t infringed upon.